 For me personally, professionally, I believe that the key to good health is behavioral.
 We often turn to medications and surgeries but we would need those things less if we ate good healthy diets, exercised, and didn’t smoke.
 I believe in the power of lifestyle for prevention, as well as prevention of a cancer recurrence, and want to be a clinician who promotes it, who has these conversations with patients.
 Many patients do ask about it.
 They want to know what they can do, how they reduce their risk of cancer, risk of surgical complications, or of a cancer recurring.

 Sometimes surgery has to happen pretty quickly and usually chemo happens before that, so these patients are dealing with a lot of medical appointments.
 But the message I want to get across is that even though exercise feels like one more thing they have to do, it is an important one, and one that actually makes them feel better.
 Most of our treatments do not make patients feel better, at least not in the short term.
 But exercise, meditation, eating well, not smoking—these things have both immediate and long term benefit.

 So what is the real-life application of your study?

-While catching up with Dr. Kramer, we took the time to get a little personal too.
+While catching up with Dr. Ibilibor about her new study, we took the time to get a little personal too.